 During the painting of this miniature it is possible that the sitter and the artist discussed what to include.
 A miniature portrait to be given to the prospective husband would possibly feature local Norfolk traditions or symbols such as cowslips suggesting the sitter’s character and physical beauty.
 The use of a bear and ragged staff features in gifts given to Elizabeth I by Robert Dudley, which is not surprising since he was commissioning these items.
 It is likely that this miniature was probably commissioned as a gift from Amy to her husband shortly after her eighteenth birthday.
 In addition, the young lady would not have required a chaperone if the artist were a woman.

 If this is Amy Robsart it may have been commissioned by her husband, Robert Dudley, or even Amy herself.
-Susannah and her husband were at court at the time and lived only a few miles from Sheen.
+Susannah and her husband were at court at the time and lived only a few miles from Richmond Palace.
 Levina Teerlinc was not even in England.
 Therefore if you accept the argument that this is a portrait of Amy Robsart, then the only artist who could have painted her was Susannah Horenbout.

 E323: Court of Augmentations: Treasurer’s Accounts 1536 – 1834;